web-infra-dev/rsbuild/packages/document/docs/en/guide/optimization/split-chunk.md

 In addition to the `chunkSplit` configurations, using dynamic import for code splitting is also an important optimization technique that can effectively reduce the initial bundle size.

 :::tip About dynamic import
 Dynamic import is a new feature introduced in ECMAScript 2020 that allows you to dynamically load JavaScript modules.
-The underlying Rspack/webpack used by the Rsbuild supports dynamic import by default, so you can use it directly in your code.
+The underlying Rspack used by the Rsbuild supports dynamic import by default, so you can use it directly in your code.
 :::

 When the bundler encounters the `import()` syntax, it automatically splits the relevant code into a new chunk and loads it on-demand at runtime.